November 9, 2020 Update

 See below for current information.

 We continue to offer services within clinics, following our COVID-19 safety plan.
 Even for clinic appointments, we may offer care via telephone assessment as a first choice to decrease asymptomatic COVID transmission risk.
+For example, this may mean that your visit with the clinician is completed by phone and that you receive a requisition to bring to a lab for STI testing.

 Please note that some clinics may have to change their schedules or close temporarily, so we encourage all patients to check the Clinic Finder and Clinic Closures pages before attending a clinic.
 Sex Sense is open as usual, Monday to Friday 9 a.m. to 9 p.m.